amzn/app-platform/docs/module-structure.md

 exceptions are when dependency inversion isn’t applied such as for sharing utilities like extension functions, UI components or test helpers.

+## Module types

 Beyond `:public` and `:impl` modules, there are further optional module types:

 ![Module types](images/module-structure-types.png){ width="600" }

+### `:public`

+`:public` modules contain the code that should be shared and reused by other modules and libraries.
+APIs (interfaces) usually live in `:public` modules, but also code where dependency inversion isn’t applied such as static utilities, extension functions and UI components.